Shake It Up (American TV series): Controversy

 On December 23, 2011, a rebroadcast of the episode "Party It Up", in which a female character (a supermodel) complimented CeCe and Rocky with the line, "I could just eat you guys up...you know, if I ate!", aired on the channel that evening.
 Former Disney Channel star Demi Lovato, who left Sonny with a Chance in the fall of 2010 for counseling because of personal issues, commented on the episode, criticizing the network through Twitter for normalizing eating disorders when Lovato had struggled through the issue, and as one of the reasons for leaving the company's fold.
 Disney Channel's public relations account responded to Lovato by stating that that episode and an episode of So Random! which had an eating disorder joke, "1 full meal a week" and "a minute on the lips, forever on the hips" would be pulled from the network's airing cycle and reviewed further.
 Later in 2012, the episode started airing regularly on Disney Channel with the joke removed.
 Disney's PR team said the studio never intended to make light of eating disorders.

 Broadcast

 The series originally aired from November 7, 2010, to November 10, 2013, on Disney Channel.
 It premiered on November 12, 2010, on Family Channel and Disney Channel (UK and Ireland) and ended on December 6, 2013, and January 31, 2014, respectively.
 It aired on Disney Channel (Australia and New Zealand) as a preview on December 31, 2010, and premiered on February 25, 2011, and ran until February 13, 2014.
 The series aired on Disney Channel (Europe, Middle East and Africa) from January 29, 2011, until February 2, 2014.
-It is currently airing on Disney Channel (Southeast Asia) and re-runs are airing on 7Two in Australia.
+It was also aired on Disney Channel (Southeast Asia) and re-runs are airing on 7Two in Australia.